ChristophPirringer/dictionary_refined/README.md

 ## Description

-_{This app receives words through a form, for which there cam be definitions added through additional a respective word-specific form.
+_{This app receives words through a form, for which there can be definitions added through additional a respective word-specific form.
 Thus, a simple dictionary is created.}_

 ## Setup